gyulanemeth/bluefox.email/posts/bluefox-email-is-an-amazon-ses-wrapper.md

 It stops working when those are two different people.
 A marketer who wants every email to share a header cannot enforce that through pull requests they are not able to open.
 Templates drift, one gets updated and three do not, and eventually somebody rebuilds the same layout for the fourth time because finding the existing one was harder.

 SES does have templates, with replacement values and a 500 KB limit, up to 20,000 per Region.
-What SES does not have is an editor a non-developer can safely use, or a preview, or a review step.
+You create and update them through the API, so there is no editor a non-developer can safely use, no preview and no review step.
+Sending one to a list is a separate job again, because a bulk templated send takes at most 50 destinations per call.

+There is also the HTML itself.
+Email clients are not browsers.
+Outlook renders through Word, Gmail strips things it does not like, and a layout that survives everywhere is still usually built out of nested tables.
+Writing that well is a specialism, and every template you hand-write is one you also have to test across clients.

 **What BlueFox does.** Templates live in a visual editor with shared structure, so the person who owns the words can change them and the emails still look like they came from the same company.
+The markup it produces is built for email clients, which means the rendering problem above is not one you inherit.

 ![The BlueFox Email visual editor with a finished marketing email open, showing the block structure alongside the rendered result](./bluefox-email-is-an-amazon-ses-wrapper/email-editor.webp)

 If you would rather write the HTML yourself, there is a [raw HTML editor](/docs/projects/email-builder) you can paste or import into, and the same merge tags and sending apply.

 There is a third option that gets overlooked.
 Not every email should look designed.
 A password reset or a founder's note often lands better as something that reads like a person typed it, and a heavily styled template actively works against that.
 The text editor covers this case.
-Despite the name it still produces HTML, just lightweight HTML with minimal formatting: headings, lists, links, dividers and basic emphasis, and nothing else.
+Despite the name it still produces HTML, just lightweight HTML with minimal formatting: headings, lists, links, images, dividers and basic emphasis, and nothing else.
 Merge tags, data feeds and previewing work exactly as they do everywhere else.

 This is a workflow question, not a capability question, and the right answer depends on who is doing the work and what the email is for.